 Exclude cropland pasture recorded in Section D (856 Code Box).
-Cropland pasture should be included and valued as cropland in Items a, b, or d of this section.
+Cropland pasture should be included and valued as cropland in Items 2a, 2b, or 2c of this section.

 If the respondent is unable to provide an average value per acre for pasture, write DK (don't know) next to the 413 Code Box.